 Opinion

-1. We have audited the accompanying Standalone Financial Statements of Hindalco Industries Limited (“the Company”), which comprise the Standalone Balance Sheet as at March 31, 2024, and the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Statement of Changes in Equity and the Standalone Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including material accounting policy information and other explanatory information in which are included the financial statements for its interest in joint operations and trusts (Refer note 1 to the standalone fi nancial statements) for the year ended on that date audited by the other auditors (hereinafter referred to as “standalone financial statements”).
+1. We have audited the accompanying standalone financial statements of Hindalco Industries Limited (“the Company”), which includes its interest in joint operations and trusts (refer Note 1 to the standalone financial statements), which comprise the standalone Balance Sheet as at March 31, 2026, and the standalone Statement of Profit and Loss (including Other Comprehensive Income), the standalone Statement of Changes in Equity and the standalone Statement of Cash Flows for the year then ended, and notes to the financial statements, including material accounting policy information and other explanatory information (hereinafter referred to as “standalone financial statements”).

 Basis for Opinion

 3. We conducted our audit in accordance with the Standards on Auditing (SAs) specified under Section 143(10) of the Act.
-Our responsibilities under those Standards are further described in the “Auditor’s responsibilities for the audit of the standalone financial statements” section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the standalone fi nancial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained and the audit evidence obtained by the other auditors in terms of their reports referred to in sub-paragraph 13 and 14 of the Other Matter section below is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those Standards are further described in the “Auditor’s Responsibilities for the Audit of the Financial Statements” section of our report.
+We are independent of the Company, its joint operations and trusts in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key audit matters

-4. Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+5. Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the standalone financial statements of the current period.
+This matter was addressed in the context of our audit of the standalone financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

 Key audit matter